TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Apollo-template.md

 # Internal-only title - Required
 <br> <!--Insert a blank line after every heading-->
+DIRECTIONS: Copy the raw form of this article to create Apollo common solutions articles for the Azure self-help platform.

 ## Title - Required
 <!--Clearly state the specific problem and how the article addresses it.
 Sentence capitalization.